 Click the Multi-camera Record toggle button on.
 If the button is not visible in the button bar, click "+" in the lower-right corner of the Program Monitor to open the Button editor.
-Drag-and-drop the Multi-camera Record button to the button bar.
+Drag the Multi-camera Record button to the button bar.

 In the Program Monitor or Timeline panel, press the spacebar or click the Play-Stop toggle button to begin playback.
 While the sequence is playing, press the number key on the main keyboard to cut to the camera with that number.
 For more information about using keyboard shortcuts, see Keyboard shortcuts for multi-camera editing.